LeafarCoder/Error-perception-classification-in-BCI-using-CNN/README.md

 In this section, the whole setup for the rest of the pre-processing and modeling is made.

 First run *Necessary installs* to install all the required libraries to the Python environment in the remote Google Colab computer.
 Python will install the most recent updates on each package.
-If you notice one or more libraries are not interacting well with the rest then try downgrading the version by changing the code in *Necessary installs* to
+If you notice one or more libraries are not interacting well with the rest then try downgrading the version by changing the code in *Necessary installs* like so:
 ```bash
 pip install <library_name>==<version>
 ```